spiral/docs/http/golang.md

 # HTTP - Golang Middleware
 You can implement some middleware on Golang end, inside the application server.
-Such approach makes possible to handle high-throughput and filter requests prior to their arrival to your PHP application.
-This is the best spot to implement rate-limiters, geolocation filters and other type of middleware.
+Such an approach makes it possible to handle high-throughput and filter requests before their arrival to your PHP application.
+It is the best spot to implement rate-limiters, geolocation filters, and other types of middleware.

 > Make sure to read how to build [application server](/framework/application-server.md) first.

 ## Passing values from Golang to PHP
-In order to implement more complex logic you would need to pass middleware specific values into your PHP application safely.
+To implement more complex logic, you would need to pass middleware specific values into your PHP application safely.
-You can not use headers for this purpose as it will be possible to hijack values from client end.
+You can not use headers for this purpose, as it will be possible to hijack values from the client's end.
 Instead, use `github.com/spiral/roadrunner/service/http/attributes` package to set PSR-7 attribute on your request:

 ## RoadRunner Service Middleware
-For example we can detect if the incoming request is made by bot and notify underlying PHP application about that.
+For example, we can detect if the incoming request made by a bot and notify the underlying PHP application about that.
 We will use `https://github.com/avct/uasurfer` package.
-The service is required in order to register our middleware:
+Create a service to register our middleware:

 ```golang
 package bdetect